I’ve got the best foods for brain health in a handy-dandy list for easy consumption! Wann feel better fast? Eat well, my friends.

 5. Dark Chocolate

 Practitioners of Ayurveda are ahead of the game.
 They have been using turmeric for thousands of years.
 Curcuma longa is a root with a rich history of medicinal use.
 One of the most important benefits is its ability to protect the brain from Alzheimer’s.
-With over 300 bioactive components turmeric is an amazingly versatile ingredient that helps the body in more ways that we even know.
+With over 300 bioactive components turmeric is an amazingly versatile ingredient that helps the body in more ways than we even know.
+Turmeric contains curcuminoid and other powerful antioxidants that protect the brain from damaging free radicals.
+If you like curries this is a great way to incorporate turmeric into your diet.

 Research to date suggests that chronic inflammation, oxidative stress, and most chronic diseases are closely linked, and the antioxidant properties of curcumin can play a key role in the prevention and treatment of chronic inflammation diseases.
 Key Health Benefit of Turmeric: Improved Brain Health